TheShawnMiranda/LG-TV-Ad-Block/README.md

 # Ads and Recommended Content blocker for LG TVs

-## Update: I've moved on.
+## Update: Go offline.

 I just wanted to provide an update that despite my best efforts, my C2 at least keeps showing notifications on every boot.
+This appears to be a part of their plan to become an advertising company.
+[Click here](https://www.theverge.com/2023/7/14/23794747/lg-tv-smart-home-appliances-ads-subscriptions-webos) for more info.
 As a result, I have decided to just take it offline.
 I reset my TV and erased all network settings.
-I will not be bring it online for the time being.
+I will not be bring it online for the forseeable future, nor will I update it's firmware.
 While this list doesn't fully eliminate the notifications, and recommendations, it does still reduce them drastically.
 So I will be leaving it up.
 If you have new additions or changes, feel free to create a PR, and I will accept it.

 ## Test info